At the risk of sounding mean, I have to admit I get a good laugh whenever one of my wife’s magazines runs a “celebrity style do’s and don’ts” feature.

 Not Personalizing Emails With at Least a First Name

 This is fundraising 101.
 There’s simply no excuse for beginning a follow-up email with Dear Friend.
 It’s Dear Sean or Dear Amanda or Dear Engelbert.
 Your donors have first names.
 Use them.
 Otherwise your dear friend is going to (rightly) think you really don’t care enough to send the very best.
+Nothing discourages donors like making them thing you don’t even know their name!

 Sending the Same Fundraising Emails to Every Donor

 Have you heard about the guy who gave the same Valentine’s Day card to his (now ex) wife, his mother and his sister?
 Let’s just say things got a little awkward at the next family dinner.
 If you think your donors don’t compare notes, or can’t see through a form letter, you’re as delusional as Charlie Sheen (see above).
 Haydon suggests at the very least you divide your messages into donor segments: first-time, repeat, sustaining supporter.
 I suggest that you go a step further, and learn the value of personalization.
+You’ll really discourage donors if you make them feel like you treat them just like everyone else!

 Subjecting Donors to a Difficult Online Experience